 - Looper.
 The audience doesn't find out the trope is in play until the very end though.

-- Tie-in novel Halo: The Flood features this, mainly as a way for the reader to get information about a battle that no one actually survived.
+- Halo: The Flood (the official novelization of Halo: Combat Evolved) features this, mainly as a way for the reader to get information about a battle that no one actually survived.

 - The whole point, played for laughs, of Shel Silverstein's poem "True Story."